-- 1. The Associate of Applied Science in Industrial Sciences & Technology degree will provide an educational gateway to a career by providing the first two years of a university program. - 2.
-The Associate of Applied Science in Industrial Sciences & Technology will provide students the knowledge and skills necessary to obtain entry level employment in the applicable field of study.
+The Associate of Applied Science in Industrial Sciences & Technology will provide students the knowledge and skills necessary to obtain entry level employment in the applicable field of study and the first two years of a university program.

-- 1. An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice. - 2.
-An ability to apply knowledge of mathematics, science and engineering. - 3.
-An ability to design and conduct experiments, as well as analyze and interpret data. - 4.
-An ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability. - 5.
-An ability to identify, formulate, and solve engineering problem. - 6.
-An understanding of professional and ethical responsibility. - 7.
+- 1. An ability to use the techniques, skills, and modern tools necessary for the appropriate field of study. - 2.
+An ability to apply knowledge of mathematics, science, and engineering. - 3.
+An ability to identify, formulate, and solve problems. - 4.
+An understanding of professional and ethical responsibility. - 5.
 An ability to communicate effectively.